 An Ipso Facto termination clause is a clause which either automatically terminates, or entitles a party to terminate, a contract upon a particular event occurring.
 In supplier contracts, it is common to include a clause stating that the supplier can terminate upon the buyer entering into an insolvency procedure.

-What does the Bill do in relation to Ipso Facto termination clauses?
+What does the Act do in relation to Ipso Facto termination clauses?

-Section 12 of the Bill will add new section 233B to the Insolvency Act 1986, which deals with the effect of Ipso Facto termination clauses in the event of the insolvency of the customer under a contract for the supply of goods and services.
+Section 12 of the Act adds a new section 233B to the Insolvency Act 1986, which deals with the effect of Ipso Facto termination clauses in the event of the insolvency of the customer (but not a supplier) under a contract for the supply of goods and services.
 There remains a degree of uncertainty as to precisely how widely this will be interpreted.
-For example, licensing agreements were mentioned in previous consultations on such provisions, but are not referred to in the Bill.
+For example, licensing agreements (e.g. software licences) were mentioned in previous consultations on such provisions, but are not specifically referred to in the Act.

 Do these provisions affect other types of clause?